Feb 222024

 Reviewing another Vines exhibit in July 1968, where the artist showed “arabesque style” paintings and silkscreens, including “Wailing Wall”, “Birds in a Bush” and “Jocotepec Dancers,” Allyn Hunt wrote that Vines had studied at Pratt, in Boston, and with west coast artists Sueo Serisawa and Rico Lebrun.

-If you can add to this all-too-brief account of Joe Vines, supply any biographical details, or have examples of his work, please get in touch!
+If you can add anything to this all-too-brief account of Joe Vines, supply any biographical details, or have examples of his work, please get in touch!

 Note: Kudos to Kim (see comments) for alerting me to Design Plus Gallery in San Francisco selling several works by Joe Vines.